CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 2. Create new Parameter and name as **_``tableName``_** and leave **_Defaultvalue_** as empty.

  ![Dataflow](./assets/df3.jpg "Create Dataflow")

+ Note : tableName default values will be replaced by csv FileNames in later steps through set variable activity and Pipeline variables.d

 3. In the data flow canvas, add a source by clicking on the **AddSource** box.